J. Walter Seawell, M.D., a Healdsburg Legend

 For 13 years, Dr. Seawell operated a hospital near his home at 211 North Street.
 After World War I, he was instrumental in building the first hospital of importance in Healdsburg and later the building of Healdsburg General.
 Dr. Seawell served for 20 years as public health officer of Healdsburg, serving much of his time in the capacity without pay.

 He was a charter member of the Kiwanis Club and president of the Healdsburg Country Club.
 He also served some time as a physician for the Lytton Salvation Army Home.
 The home used to be an orphanage for boys and girls.
-Dr. Seawell was also a physician for the Northwestern Pacific Railroad.
+J. Walter Seawell was also a physician for the Northwestern Pacific Railroad.

 Christmas Day, 1937